class Sqimitive.Ordered

 Determines insertion position for a new member value

-in array
+array

-using a binary search.
+using binary search.

 indexFor() is an adaptation of Underscore’s un:sortedIndex().